 There are some key reporting columns that can be used to identify which of your transactions and non-cash gifts need more information in order to send out a tax receipt.
 These key reporting columns include:

-- Non-Tax Deductible Amount (AKA Amount of Advantage)
+- Tax Deductible Amount

 - Non-Tax Deductible Amount Description (AKA Advantage Description)